-Students who have been dropped from a class roster for failure to pay fees or for any other reason may continue attendance until the reinstatement deadline, as published in the Academic Calendar.
+Students who have been administratively dropped from a class roster for failure to pay fees or for any other reason may continue attendance until the reinstatement deadline, as published in the Academic Calendar.

 Only those students who are enrolled in classes are permitted to attend class beyond the reinstatement period.
 Special guests may be permitted to attend specific class sessions with the permission of the instructor.

 Non-attendance does not guarantee a student will be dropped from a course.
 The student is fee liable for all courses for which he/she is registered unless the student initiates a drop during the add/drop period as published in the Academic Calendar.